Program length: 1 semester

 How to apply

-If you are interested in completing observation hours or a clinical rotation in the Speech Pathology Internship, you must have support from your university's program director and clinical director.
+If you are interested in completing observation hours or a clinical rotation in the Speech Language Pathology Internship, you must have support from your university's program director and clinical director.

 During this internship, learning experiences allow students to: